AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/application-lifecycle.md

 ## How Lifecycle Hooks Work

-SQLiteXM's lifecycle manager provides **best-effort cleanup** during app suspension:
+SQLiteXM's lifecycle manager provides **best-effort protection** during app suspension:

 1. **Blocks new database connections** immediately when the app is suspended
 2. **Waits for a grace period (default: 5 seconds)**, giving in-flight database operations an opportunity to complete